 Gpredict is an open source free software on the Linux platform that facilitates real-time satellite tracking and predicting the orbit.
 It can track numerous satellites at the same time and show their position and relevant data in a list, table, maps, and polar plots.
 This astronomy software can also predict the future passes of a particular satellite and provide all information on each pass.

-This planetarium software works distinctly like this; first, it makes a group for the satellites to visualize in modules.
-It paves the way to configure each module individually from the others, which lets the users have vast flexibility in terms of the feel and look of the blades.
+This planetarium software works distinctly like this: First, it creates a group for the satellites to visualize in modules.
+It then allows the user to configure each module individually from the others, which gives the user vast flexibility in terms of the feel and look of the blades.
 Moreover, it allows the user to observe the satellites from different locations at the same time.

 Features of Gpredict